STUDY DESIGN

-TRIAL 3: An open-label study in patients with CF aged 6
+TRIAL 3: A phase 3, open-label safety study in patients aged 6 to <12 years1,a

 • Phase 3, 24-week, open-label, multicenter study evaluating the safety and tolerability of TRIKAFTA